Mohammad Bagher Sa'd as-Saltaneh

 Despite being illiterate and of humble origins, his time as the governor of Qazvin is mostly remembered as that of the city's rejuvenation, as he ordered the repair of many buildings in the city and renovated the infrastructure.
 He also ordered the construction of the Sa'd al-Saltaneh caravanserai.

 He was later appointed as the governor of Gilan, Ardabil, Khalkhal and ultimately Zanjan, where he was wounded in a fight and died on the way to Tehran.
-He is buried in Qom, near the shrine of Fatima Masumeh.
+He is buried in Qom, near the Fatima Masumeh Shrine.